 The discipline office manages the Code of Conduct, provides discipline support to schools and oversees the disciplinary hearing process.
 The office also reviews and responds to appeals for disciplinary hearing decisions, bullying and harassment findings.

-The Office of Attendance and Truancy offers training and supportive services to schools to help improve student attendance, to account for all District students, and to comply with the compulsory school attendance laws.
+The Office of Attendance and Truancy serves to offer training and supportive services to all members of the school community, to help improve student attendance, to account for all District students, and to comply with the compulsory school attendance laws.

 Foster Care – School Stability

 Foster Care Services serves as the liaison between children and youth agencies and the District to reduce both academic and non-academic barriers for youth in foster care.
 They also serve as the District representative for Best Interest Determination meetings.